MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cluster-service-fails-to-start.md

 > [!NOTE]
 > To access the local security policy settings, select **Start**, type **local security policy**, and then select **Local Security Policy**.

 - Make sure that the list of accounts includes the accounts that are responsible for running the cluster node.
-For more information, see [How to access this computer from the network](/windows/security/threat-protection/security-policy-settings/access-this-computer-from-the-network) and [the Allow log on locally security policy setting](/windows/security/threat-protection/security-policy-settings/allow-log-on-locally).
+For more information, see [How to access this computer from the network](/windows/security/threat-protection/security-policy-settings/access-this-computer-from-the-network) and the [Allow log on locally security policy setting](/windows/security/threat-protection/security-policy-settings/allow-log-on-locally).

 - Make sure that the list of accounts doesn't include local accounts.
 For more information, see [How to deny access to this computer from the network](/windows/security/threat-protection/security-policy-settings/deny-access-to-this-computer-from-the-network).

-- Make sure the list of accounts and groups doesn't include the Everyone group.
-For more information, see [the Deny log on locally security policy setting](/windows/security/threat-protection/security-policy-settings/deny-log-on-locally).
+- Make sure the list of accounts and groups doesn't include the "Everyone group."
+For more information, see the [Deny log on locally security policy setting](/windows/security/threat-protection/security-policy-settings/deny-log-on-locally).

 After you change the policy settings, try to bring the node online again before you proceed.